koding/koding/go/src/koding/kontrol/api/Readme.md

 DELETE /proxies/mahlika.local-915

 ```
-To create (populate) the proxyies you have to make a POST request with a given
+To create (populate) the proxies you have to make a POST request with a given
 name, key, host and hostdata:

 ```
-POST /proxies/mahlika.local-915 {"name", "string", "key": "string", "host":"ip:port", "hostdata": "optional data"}
+POST /proxies/uuid/services/name {"key": "string", "host":"ip:port", "hostdata": "optional data"}
 ```

-An example to create an entry with name "fooservice" and key with `2`, host
+An example to create an entry with name "server" and key with `2`, host
 with `localhost:8009` and an optional data field hostdata with
 `FromKontrolAPI` is:

 ```
-POST /proxies/mahlika.local-915 {"name": "fooService", "key": "2", "host":"localhost:8009", "hostdata": "FromKontrolAPI"}
+POST /proxies/mahlika.local-915/services/server {"key": "2", "host":"localhost:8009", "hostdata": "FromKontrolAPI"}
 ```

 You can add multiple entities for each key.
 If you add different host addresses